 The project is estimated to cost $31.2m.
-Carnegie received a $9.9m grant for the project in May 2012 from the federal government under the emerging renewables programme.
-Another $5.5m was provided by the Western Australian government under the low emissions energy development (LEED) programme.
+Carnegie received a $13.1m grant for the project from the Australian federal government under the emerging renewables programme (ERP).
+Another $7.3m was provided by the Western Australian government under the low emissions energy development (LEED) programme.

 Private equity funding of $16.2m from the Australian Special Opportunity Fund managed by Lind Partners was also secured for the project.

 An additional funding of $5.8m was secured in the form of private funding ($3.525m) and government grants ($2.26m) in November 2012.
 As of December 2012, the total government funding for the project was $17.7m.

 The Perth project was officially launched in January 2010 at Carnegie's Wave Energy Research Facility in Fremantle.
 It is being delivered in two stages.
 The first stage, with 2MW peak capacity, was launched in 2010 and completed in April 2011.
 The second stage will have a capacity of 3MW at peak.

 Performance evaluation of the Perth commercial demonstration project will help Carnegie to develop similar commercial scale projects and start earning revenues from this innovative renewable energy technology.